 If your job requires you to work in tough conditions and there is dust, sand, a chemical in the air it is advised that you wear eye protection glasses to prevent your eyes from all kinds of infections.
 This is also applied to those who are involved in ball sports.
 If you work too much in front of the computer and have longer screen time, it is suggested that you use a screen protector panel.
 Also consider options like can-c eye drops for great help.

 Eat healthy food

-Key to a healthy body, including healthy mind and of course eyes is healthy food.
+Key to a healthy body, including a healthy mind and of course eyes is healthy food.
 Eat food that contains omega-3 fatty acids, vitamin C and E to prevent your eyes from diseases and problems.
-Eat more of green vegetables, fish, carrots, eggs, nuts and citrus fruits.
+Eat more green vegetables, fish, carrots, eggs, nuts and citrus fruits.

 Use eye supplements